BuildMan-Alpha/AlphaHelp/helpserver/README.md

 After the refresh, navigate to the root URL  *127.0.0.1:3002/* , you should be able to navigate the documentation site locally now.

-For a fully implementation (working search) run helplocal you will need to install and run the elasticsearch service on your system.
+For a fully implementation (working search) run helpserver.js with the -local parameter.
+You will need to install and run the elasticsearch service on your system.

 ```
-node helplocal.js
+node helpserver.js -local
 ```

 ## Maintaining the links.json file